Take Care of Yourself With a Body Wash That Pampers and Protects

 Find a Bodywash That Takes Care of You

 As you’re busy taking care of everybody else, it would be nice to find a product that takes care of you.
 Treat yourself with Dove Care & Protect.
-It has Dove’s signature ¼ moisturizing cream that you feel loved and luxurious whether you’re immersed in the tub or taking a quick shower.
-The twist is it’s also antibacterial, which is practical nowadays as we emphasize better personal hygiene.
+A luxurious feeling body soap for dry skin and other skin types, it has Dove’s signature ¼ moisturizing cream that you feel loved and luxurious whether you’re immersed in the tub or taking a quick shower.
+The twist is that this mild body wash for dry skin is also antibacterial, which is practical nowadays as we emphasize better personal hygiene.

 Available as a bar and body wash, Dove Care & Protect washes away 99% bacteria.
 Its superior formulation of Camellia Sinensis (green tea) and Anti-bac leaves you feeling pampered and protected and your skin feeling nourished and squeaky clean.
 If studies have proven that bath time boosts your confidence, this bar and body wash will make you more secure knowing you have nothing to worry about.

 From the call for self-care to the importance of proper sanitation, bath time has become such an essential daily ritual.
 So, step inside your bathroom sanctuary, draw a bath, and take care of yourself, you deserve it.